 As the Chief Executive and Accounting Officer, is a member of the full board and all sub-committees and acts as the Trust's over-arching Designated Safeguarding Lead (DSL).
-Amanda has completed the Executive Educators qualification with Ambition School Leadership in March 2018 and provides support to other MAT's where requested.
+Amanda completed the Executive Educators qualification with Ambition School Leadership in March 2018 and provides support to other MAT's where requested.

 Date of appointment: 14/01/2015.
 Date term of office ends: Upon resignation.

 Martin has been a Governor at St James' Academy for the last three years and has two boys who attend there.
 Martin is currently the LGB Chair having previously been Vice Chair and Chairing the Education and Standards sub-committee.
 Martin attends St James' Church on a regular basis and says that his faith enables him to play an active part in the community as a Foundation Governor.